yduf/yduf.github.io/_posts/2023-09-17-ai-chatgpt.md

 Why [Attention Is All You Need](https://arxiv.org/abs/1706.03762) ?
 (And what is the novelty of tranformer) explained by [ChatGPT](https://chatgpt.com/share/69624150-2120-800d-af2a-cc957e6011b3):

-Before this paper, language models and sequence-to-sequence systems typically used:
+_Before this paper, language models and sequence-to-sequence systems typically used_:
 - Recurrent Neural Networks (RNNs) — process tokens one by one, carrying a hidden state forward.
 - LSTM/GRU — RNN variants that mitigate some long-term memory problems, but still inherently sequential.